 This recipe was great… so great that in the first week we killed our blender AND we had to make three separate trips to the store for baby spinach.

-After some research for a replacement blender, we came across the Ninja Master Prep blender on Amazon, which we used our reward points to purchase.
+After some research for a replacement blender, we went to Amazon came across the Ninja Master Prep blender (aff link), which we used our reward points to purchase.

 If you are a smoothie fan or thinking about getting into smoothies, we at Two Cup House highly recommend this blender, chopper thingamajig.
 It is also great for homemade salsa and chopping onions.